People that work here, in the broadest sense:

 After a varied career at Radio One and a brief sojourn in a fake jungle with various other B-list “celebs” and a neurotic heiress, Tony has finally settled into some proper work here.
 He has also moved to Bora Bora, put on a stone or two and shaved all his hair off, as well as becoming about 20 years younger.
 Tony’s bike has been in repair, upside-down in the corner of the cold store, for about 4 1/2 years but we forgive him because he’s been with us a long time and is a very nice chap.
 Tony washes and steams casks, organises the warehouse with massive efficiency, assembles pallets and is usually first in the (long, obviously) queue to dig out the mash tun.
 We also once saw him weeding but he has never, ever, once, answered the ‘phone.
 We would be lost without him.
 Quite likes the tap room.

 Snatched in a dawn raid, we have welcomed Julie into our bosom.
 She is much better looking than Olly and takes up far less space.
 As our first-ever female employee, there have had to be some changes.
 The office central heating has been upgraded with the fitting of a new thermostat with just one setting – tropical!
 Julie has adapted well to some of our bad workplace habits and introduced us all to a new concept, that of Labrador Friday.
-Murphy, her large bear-like black Labrador joins us for work and tears the place up.
-I swear, this is a dog that watches us out of the corner of its eye.
+Murphy, her large bear-like black Labrador joined us for work and tore the place up, but sadly is no longer with us.
+I swear, this dog watched us out of the corner of its eye.
 Julie’s only flaws are that she has (just once) confused Thursday with Sunday and also seems able to drink more beer than the rest of us put together – hence her local nickname, “hollow legs”!
 She also once decorated the shop with tinsel and other ephemera at Christmas, but we’ve forgiven her now.

 Another raid and Peter was ours!
 Well-trained in the traditional Victorian environment of the now sadly-defunct Ridley’s Brewery, we have introduced Peter to hops and he is away!
 His consummate brewing skills are a joy to behold as he calmly and consistently produces the goods – almost always without actually moaning about anything.
-A member of the Labrador club of course, black Labrador Albert (and now also, Mabel) occasionally join us for Friday meetings and a tear-up with Murphy, before retiring exhausted to the family ranch in Great Leighs.
+A member of the Labrador club of course, black Labrador Mabel occasionally joins us for Friday meetings, before retiring exhausted to the family ranch in Great Leighs.
 Peter’s one and ever-so-slight flaw is a soft spot for traditional-style brown beers, even though we have made a bonfire of all his aged and dusty (but formerly beloved) Fuggles and Goldings.

 Despite appearances, Mr. Priestley actually is human.
 Having been raised on a diet of Blackwater mud and raw gannet flesh in Heybridge Basin, Ben was perfectly happy working for another Essex brewer as Key Transport Operations Manager (South) until he was genetically altered in a “Zukon Mind-meld” experiment with old school chum Lambert Butler, now a respected high court judge.
 The result of all this tomfoolery was that Ben “came over a but funny…” and, tragically, asked for a job here.
 As it happened we were fresh out of wookies and took him on.
 He drives well and seems to know the way to things and that is as much as we can ask.
 Doesn’t own a Labrador but does have a mutt of some other description which seems to cost him a lot of money at the vets.
 Loves his cricket does Ben and once scored a run for Maldon IV XI in a misguided, futile comeback.
 Chinese cut was it, mate?